The Tale Of Two Feral Kittens

 Amazingly, despite his nervousness at being in a strange environment and being handled by humans, he seemed to love the whole experience.
 He didn't struggle at all, and purred the whole way through.

 Ambre was also very dirty and flea-ridden.
 She had scratches on her face and under her eyes, probably where she'd been in a fight with another cat.
+She was the tougher of the two and more street wise.

 Happily Ever After?